 Populations commonly evaluated by the Neuropsychology Service include:

 The services of this team are restricted to patients from other medical services at Children's Medical Center – no external referrals are accepted.

 Our goals are to minimize stressful experiences, promote healthy coping and help patients and their families return to their prior state of emotional wellbeing.
 The psychiatry consult team consists of psychiatrists, psychologists, psychiatric social workers, a consult liaison nurse as well as clinical therapists.
 Emergency evaluation is provided for patients who present with psychiatric needs to the emergency department.
-Clinicians will coordinate admissions to the outpatient specialty clinics, intensive outpatient program, day treatment programs, and the inpatient psychiatry program, including community referrals to outside sources.
+Clinicians will coordinate admissions to the outpatient specialty clinics, intensive outpatient program, and day treatment programs, including community referrals to outside sources.

 For children who see a psychiatry clinician during their hospital stay, insurance will be billed.